+US UK

+Pension Pension

-US Pension Plan UK Pension Plan
+Plan Plan

 Equity 70% 52%

 Debt and cash equivalents 30% 14%

-Real estate and other 0% 34%
+l estate and other 0% 34%

 100% 100%

 The fair values of the Company's Pension Plans' assets are measured using Level 1, Level 2 and Level 3 fair value measurements.
 The fair values of the Level 1 Pension Plans' assets are determined based on quoted market prices in active markets for identical assets.
 The fair values of the Level 2 and Level 3 Pension Plans' assets are based on the net asset values of the funds, which are based on quoted market prices of the underlying investments.
 For a more complete description of fair value measurements see Note 19, "Fair Value Measurements."